Cichlids have become very popular – they are beautiful, big, intelligent, and exotic.

 In addition to their impressive lifespan, they are also very big, growing up to 12 inches in length.

 They have become invasive species in multiple regions due to their dominant and aggressive temperament.
-This might be good for them but it is extremely harmful for other fish in the same ecosystem.
+This might be good for them but it is extremely harmful to other fish in the same ecosystem.

 They are not schooling fish and will not get along with each other, let alone other species.